joemasilotti/turbolinks/README.md

 ### Rails Integration

-The Turbolinks gem includes framework-level integration for Rails applications.
+The Turbolinks gem is packaged as a Rails engine and integrates seamlessly with the Rails asset pipeline.
 To install:

 1. Add the `turbolinks` gem, version 5, to your Gemfile: `gem 'turbolinks', '~> 5.0.0.beta'`
 2. Run `bundle install`.